Grandmother's Own Quilt Block Tutorial

 By: Elaine Huff

 Today let's take a look at the Grandmother's Own quilt block.
-This traditional quilt block isn't too difficult - if you can do Flying Geese, you're good to go!
+This traditional quilt block is fairly easy - if you can do Flying Geese, you're good to go!
 There are several ways you could construct this block but I picked the one that has the fewest seams.
 Let's get started!

 grandmothers own quilt block